BerkeleyLibrary/marc-spec/README.md

 # MARC::Spec

-An implementation of the [MARCspec](http://marcspec.github.io/MARCspec/marc-spec.html) query language for Ruby and [https://github.com/ruby-marc/ruby-marc](ruby-marc).
+A implementation of the [MARCspec](http://marcspec.github.io/MARCspec/marc-spec.html) query language for Ruby and [ruby-marc](https://github.com/ruby-marc/ruby-marc).